Skip to Content

 1. Vaginal bleeding at 11 weeks

 Bleeding from the vagina is the most common miscarriage symptom a lot of women will experience.
-If you do, and you notice blood clots or fetal parts too, it’s likely your baby is being washed out from your womb.
+If you do, and you notice heavy bleeding with blood clots or greyish tissue, it’s likely your baby is being washed out from your womb.

 Sometimes, women may experience complete expulsion of the uterine content with both membranes and baby coming out after severe belly cramps and heavy or light vaginal bleeding.

 If you are bleeding at 11 weeks, you should talk to your OBS/GYN doctor close to you.
-It may or may not be due to a miscarriage, and remembers that the chances of miscarriage at 11 weeks is quite slim.
+It may or may not be due to a miscarriage, and remember that the chances of miscarriage at 11 weeks is quite slim.
+Your doctor will also want to rule out an ectopic pregnancy or other causes of bleeding.

 Within the first three months after conception, about 30 percent of pregnant women will have vaginal spotting, and the truth is, most of these women will not have a miscarriage.